LBJ-Wade/OCoCNANS/README.md

 ### Mass tables

-While the outer layers of the outer crust are solely determined from experimental nuclear masses (`masstables/ame2016+welker2017.data`), it is necessary to use a mass model to evaluate the composition of the densest layers, which consists of very neutron-rich nuclei.
-Note that you must use `useexpdata=True` when running `ococnans.outer_crust` to use experimental data instead of the theoretical masses if available.
+While the outer layers of the outer crust are solely determined from experimental nuclear masses, it is necessary to use a mass model to evaluate the composition of the densest layers, which consists of very neutron-rich nuclei.
+Note that you must use `useexpdata=True` when running `ococnans outer_crust` to make use of experimental masses (`masstables/ame2016+welker2017.data`), whenever available, instead of the chosen theoretical mass table.

 Any mass model can be used as long as the columns of the corresponding table are proton number, neutron number, and either mass excess or nuclear